Forecasting the Future with Yesterday's Climate: Temperature Bias in AI Weather and Climate Models: Discussion and Conclusions

 In this work we have shown that both AI weather and climate models exhibit cold biases when predicting modern climates that lie outside of the bulk of their training data (Figures \ref{fig:figure1_fourcast_pangu_cold_bias} and \ref{fig:figure4_ace2_bias}).
 Instead, their boreal winter land temperatures better resemble those of 15-20 years prior (Figures \ref{fig:figure2_fourcast_pangu_lagging_climate} and \ref{fig:figure4_ace2_bias}b).
 This is consistent with a pull toward the mean of their training data, as all models have training data centered $\sim25-30$ years prior to their prediction time period.

 We did, however, find that the tails of the AI weather and AI climate temperature distributions displayed different behavior.
-FourCastNet and Pangu exhibited a cold bias almost exclusively for the hottest temperature predictions (Figure \ref{fig:figure1_fourcast_pangu_cold_bias}), which may be due to a lack of training data for modern extreme heat events (Figures \ref{fig:figure3_fourcast_pangu_extreme_temperatures}f and S1).
+FourCastNet and Pangu exhibited a cold bias almost exclusively for the hottest temperature predictions (Figure \ref{fig:figure1_fourcast_pangu_cold_bias}), which may be due to a lack of training data for modern extreme heat events (Figures \ref{fig:figure3_fourcast_pangu_extreme_temperatures}f and S2).
 This finding is aligned with \citeA{zhang2025numericalmodelsoutperformai}, who found that AI weather models performed poorly when predicting record-breaking (i.e., outside of the training set) extremes.
 ACE2, on the other hand, exhibited a more pronounced cold bias for the coldest temperature predictions (Figures \ref{fig:figure4_ace2_bias}c-d).
 We attribute this asymmetric bias to the pattern of warming temperatures under climate change in ACE2's training set.
-We show that the spatial, seasonal, and distributional patterns of ACE2's bias align well with regions of rapid historical warming (Figure \ref{fig:figure5_ace2_climate_change}).
+Moreover, we found a much more pronounced winter bias than summer bias, a seasonal pattern that may be more difficult to see when looking at annual means {{\cite{WattMeyer2025}}}.
+We show that these spatial, seasonal, and distributional patterns of ACE2's bias align well with regions of rapid historical warming (Figure \ref{fig:figure5_ace2_climate_change}).
 Thus, although AI weather and AI climate models have different bias patterns in the tails of their temperature distributions, both are consistent with an anchoring to their training sets.
 While continued work is needed to fully understand the training mechanisms behind these biases, our findings highlight that simply including CO$_2$ forcing in an AI model (e.g., as in ACE2) is not sufficient to fully eliminate training-set artifacts.

 Our work contributes to the growing body of literature documenting the limitations of AI models in extrapolating to climates outside their training domain \cite{rackow2024robustnessaibasedweatherforecasts,zhang2025numericalmodelsoutperformai,Kent2025,Hernanz2022}.
 We show that biases in both AI weather and climate models are already evident in present-day predictions, not only in future climates, and that these biases vary across space, season, and the temperature distribution.
 Several strategies have been proposed to mitigate such biases, including augmenting training data with climate model simulations that extend into the future \cite{Clark2022} or transforming inputs to be ``climate invariant'' \cite{Beucler2024climate}.
 Advancing this focus on developing more climate-robust AI models is critical.
 Since many AI models already achieve skill comparable to traditional approaches (e.g., \citeA{pathak2022fourcastnetglobaldatadrivenhighresolution,bonev2023sphericalfourierneuraloperators,bonev2025fourcastnet3geometricapproach,Bi2023,Lam2023,lang2024aifsecmwfsdatadriven}), addressing these biases will further strengthen their value for predicting both present and future climate.